asmacdo/operator-sdk/website/content/en/docs/ansible/dev/advanced_options.md

+---
-# Advanced Options for Operator SDK Ansible-based Operators
+title: Advanced Options for Operator SDK Ansible-based Operators
+linkTitle: Advanced Options
+---

 This document shows the advanced options available to a developer of an ansible operator.